HEADLANDS essay ‘MAORI AT THE CENTRE: ON THE MARGINS’

 No document epitomises unwelcome ideas and not belonging more than a letter sent Bernice Murphy, Chief Curator, MCA by Richard Killeen (one of the participating pākehā artists in HEADLANDS).
 Circulated in 1992 the artist advised, ‘…the Curatorium distance itself from Mr Panoho’ offering an added assertion that Mr Panoho was, ‘…letting the home team down’.
 As if clarifying my right to belong as central (i.e. Australasian arts industry acceptance) Murphy, on receiving Killeen’s censorship advice, immediately faxed and phoned me around the time of the HEADLANDS opening (Sydney 1 April 1992).
 The response copied to me, included Killeen’s correspondence, her rebuttal and an open declaration declining compliance.

 If, as Killeen seems to suggest, there was a “club” then from what kind of club was I as the author of the HEADLANDS essay ‘Māori…’, to be excluded and on whose orders?
-Further, what rules had I transgressed preventing belonging to the team?
-Academic Christina Barton, in a fairly balanced and more recent account, probes the behaviour of a critical contingent (involving Killeen, Pound, Simmons and others) and their attack on myself and to a lesser extent on others,
+Further, what rules had I transgressed preventing my belonging to the team?
+Academic Christina Barton, in a more recent and fairly balanced account, probes the behaviour of a critical contingent (involving Killeen, Pound, Simmons and others) and their attack on myself and to a lesser extent on others,